- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, having more drives in a NAS Asustor LOCKERSTOR 16R Pro device's RAID array generally provides better data protection and recovery options.
 However, it is important to consider the trade-offs in terms of cost, capacity, performance, and the potential risks associated with multiple drive failures during the rebuilding process.

-Although NAS LOCKERSTOR 16R Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LOCKERSTOR 16R Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -